invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 ### Background/Quit events

-If the application is in a background state / has fully quit then the `getInitialLink` method can be used to detect whether the application was opened via a link:
+If the application is in a background state or has fully quit then the `getInitialLink` method can be used to detect whether the application was opened via a link:

 ```jsx